nais/doc/docs/security/auth/maskinporten.md

 ## Abstract

+!!! abstract
+    [Maskinporten](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) is a service provided by DigDir that allows API providers - in this case, external agencies - to securely enforce server-to-server authorization of their exposed APIs using OAuth 2.0 JWT grants, inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

-[Maskinporten](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) allows API providers (in this case, external agencies) to define access policies to their APIs, modeled using scopes based on the organization number of the consumer.
+    With Maskinporten, API providers may model access policies by using scopes based on the organization number of the consumer.

-Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol with the use of JWT bearer grants, a concept inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

     The NAIS platform provides support for simple declarative provisioning of a Maskinporten client that your application may use to integrate with Maskinporten.

     The client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
 To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).

 ## Configuration

 ### Getting Started

-=== "Minimal nais.yaml example"
+=== "nais.yaml"
     ```yaml
-    apiVersion: "nais.io/v1alpha1"
-    kind: "Application"
-    metadata:
-       name: nais-testapp
-       namespace: aura
-       labels:
-           team: aura
     spec:
-      image: navikt/nais-testapp:66.0.0
       maskinporten:
         enabled: true
         scopes: